dl1bz/svxlinkdb4rptr/README.md

 ...
 ```

-### Important notice from 1.1.2024:
+### Be aware !
+Additional important notice from 01/01/2024:

-For the moment please comment out this line in svxlink.conf:
+For the moment please comment out or delete this line in svxlink.conf:
 ```
 [ReflectorLogic]
 ...